c-blake/batch/README.md

 different from auto-vectorization.
 The target language is also not so far from an assembly language with no backward jumping.

 Oh, and, as set up right now, it only works on Linux x86\_64 for kernels in the late 4.* to present 6.* version ranges.
 It might work on earlier 3.x versions, but I haven't tested it on such.
-I hacked it up as a module that hijacks a syscall slot purely for my development convenience.
+For my development convenience, I hacked it up as a module hijacking the `afs_syscall` slot.
 Usage should be as easy as:

 ```
-mkdir -p $HOME/s/bat
 git clone https://github.com/c-blake/batch $HOME/s/bat
-cd $HOME/s/bat/module
-./build
+cd $HOME/s/bat/module; ./build
 as-root insmod batch.ko
 cd ../examples; make
 ./mdu
 BATCH_EMUL=1 ./mdu
 du -sbl
 ```
+You can e.g. run `strace ./mdu` to see if `afs_syscall` is being used.

 At present, I would not recommend deploying this on a system with untrusted user code.
-The block list is obviously incomplete, and it hasn't been very vetted for security implications.
-It just seemed worth sharing/getting feedback upon (though I expect to hear only crickets).
+The deny list is obviously incomplete and hasn't been vetted for security implications or interactions with syscall auditing.
+It seemed worth sharing/getting feedback upon.